 Voice comments are more personal and entertaining than text, and people will love them.
 Visitors are more likely to come back when your site has a feature this cool.
-Increased traffic and lively comments section will boost your SEO rating too.
+Increased traffic and a lively comments section will boost your SEO rating too.
 Moreover, if you are worried about spam, Heyoya uses email authentication for every commenter to prevent it.
 The plugin is also optimized for mobile devices, and people can track and record comments from phones too.

-Premium version has some advanced features such as extended recording time and choosing how your comments are flagged.
+The Premium version has some advanced features such as extended recording time and choosing how your comments are flagged.
 However, the free version is good enough in our opinion.

 If you are interested in audio comments, try Heyoya.

 Simple Comment Editing gives anonymous visitors of your site five minutes to edit their comments after posting them.

 This plugin requires no settings tweaking, you install it, and it works.
 Five minutes gives enough time for people to reconsider their thoughts, and to correct any potential mistakes they made while posting the comment.
 Still, it is not too much time and prevents any malpractices.
 Letting people edit their comments forever would not be a smart thing to allow.
 That is why five minutes is perfect.
 Commenters can see the countdown timer which tells them how much time they have to make the changes.

 As the name suggests, Simple comment editing is a very simple, but useful plugin.